Ginfofinance/BovDBrepository/README.md

 *BovDbV2repository/BovdbV2* Database directory version 2.0

+*BovDbV2repository/BovdbV2/link_database_dropbox.pdf* link to download the database in .rar from dropbox

 *BovDbV2repository/Codes* Folder with examples of database access/use

 If BovDB is used for scientific or academic purposes, please include a citation to this article as follows in the "Reference" section.